Our responsibility to members – financial strength, financial security

 - Modern Woodmen’s exposure to residential real estate is primarily through government agency-backed certificates.

 Modern Woodmen manages its assets so that changes in the financial markets – recessions, depressions or periods of inflation – have minimal effect.
-Modern Woodmen is also careful not to follow investment fads like the recent sub prime mortgage market.
+Modern Woodmen is also careful not to follow investment fads.

 To build our investment portfolio, our financial management team follows these principles: